The Bankrate promise

 Porches aren’t usually singled out as a specific, sought-after feature among homebuyers, so it’s hard to put a dollar value or assign a ROI on them.
 Still, anything that adds or enhances living space in a home usually does increase its desirability and marketability.
 Certainly, if sizable, well-equipped porches are the norm in your neighborhood, you’d want your place to have one too.

 Elements to consider when adding a porch

 There are many things to consider before adding a porch to a house.
-If you hire a contractor, they should know these details, but it always helps to have an idea of them yourself.
-Remember that what you decide on for these elements can play a significant role in your final costs.
-Depending on these decisions, you may also be able to build porch upgrades and add-ons later.
+These elements can play a significant role in your final costs.

 Material used in building porches